scipion-em/docs/docs/facilities/facilities-workflows.rst

 as long as they finishes with **.json.template**.

-When more than one dynamic template are found in the ``$SCIPION_HOME/config`` directory, then the command
+When more than one dynamic template are found in the ``$SCIPION_HOME/config`` directory, the command

 .. code-block:: bash

     scipion template

-opens a menu to choose the dynamic template to launch
+opens an additional menu to choose the dynamic template to use.

 .. figure:: /docs/images/multiple-choice-scipion-demo.png
    :align: center